 Perhaps most concerning, pesticides and heavy metals can concentrate during extraction, becoming more dangerous in the final product than they were in the original plant material.
 Scientific research on cannabis use disorder has highlighted these contaminants as potential health risks beyond the cannabis itself.

-At Stoops NYC, we take these risks seriously, working exclusively with licensed producers who meet strict quality standards and rigorous testing requirements.
+At Stoops, we take these risks seriously, working exclusively with licensed producers who meet strict quality standards and rigorous testing requirements.
 Our goal is simple: ensuring every customer receives clean, safe products they can trust.
 For more information about our hash selection, check out our hash concentrates collection.

 Effects, Health Risks & Addiction Potential